XLSForm/pyxform/README.rst

     :target: https://travis-ci.org/XLSForm/pyxform

 pyxform is a Python library that makes writing XForms for ODK Collect and enketo easy by converting XLS(X) spreadsheets into XForms.
+It is used as a library in a number of tools including [the ODK online converter](http://opendatakit.org/xiframe/) and [Ona](https://ona.io).

 XLS(X) documents used as input must follow to the `XLSForm standard <http://xlsform.org/>`_ and the resulting output follows the `ODK XForms <https://github.com/opendatakit/xforms-spec>`_ standard.